SEIU Local 49 Adds Mingus Mapps and Keith Wilson to Its Endorsements for Mayor, Maintains Endorsement of Carmen Rubio

 Mayoral candidate forum, 9/12/24 Koin anchor and moderator Ken Boddie (left), mayoral candidate and CEO of Titan Freight Keith Wilson (center left), Portland City Commissioner Rene Gonzalez (center right), Portland City Commissioner Carmen Rubio (right).
 Mayoral candidate forum, 9/12/24 (Jake Nelson)

-SEIU Local 49 last week voted to support a second and third candidate for Portland mayor: Keith Wilson and Mingus Mapps.
+Service Employees International Union Local 49 last week voted to support a second and third candidate for Portland mayor: Keith Wilson and Mingus Mapps.

-The union, which represents 15,000 healthcare workers in the region, earlier this year announced its endorsement of sitting city commissioner Carmen Rubio for mayor.
-SEIU political director Yasmin Ibarra says Rubio is still the union’s “number one”, but that after conversations with other SEIU locals in other states, the board thought it best practice to give its members options in the new ranked-choice voting system.
+The union, which represents 15,000 health care workers in the region, earlier this year announced its endorsement of sitting City Commissioner Carmen Rubio for mayor.
+SEIU political director Yasmin Ibarra says Rubio is still the union’s “number one,” but that after conversations with other SEIU locals in other states, the board thought it best practice to give its members options in the new ranked-choice voting system.

 “You have to give people options in this ranked-choice system,” Ibarra said in a phone call to WW.
 Ibarra says the last-minute endorsements were internal-facing only; she says it’s to give the union’s members options to vote for on their ballots, not to backtrack publicly on its endorsement of Rubio.

-But while the union maintains its endorsement of Rubio, adding Wilson and Mapps to the shortlist is likely unwelcome news for Rubio’s campaign, and is likely a signal that the union is feeling less confident about the viability of Rubio’s candidacy.
-(Rubio’s campaign has been rocked by The Oregonian’s reporting on her flagrant traffic and driving history.).
+But while the union maintains its endorsement of Rubio, adding Wilson and Mapps to the shortlist is likely unwelcome news for Rubio’s campaign, and is probably a signal that the union is feeling less confident about the viability of Rubio’s candidacy.
+(Rubio’s campaign has been rocked by The Oregonian’s reporting on her flagrant traffic tickets and driving history.).

 Rubio’s campaign manager, Terri Waller, says Rubio is still SEIU’s “top choice.”